 Judy's MIRTH & MEANING BLOG

 If you enjoyed this Mirth & Meaning, please forward to a friend!
-Check out my books, and become a subscriber to the blog on judygruen.com.
+Not a subscriber yet?
+You can remedy that right now by submitting your email on judygruen.com.
 You’ll be glad you did!

 Get Judy's Blog by Email

 If you enjoy this blog, please show your support!

 Most Recent Entries• This Thanksgiving, Be Grateful You’re Not a Vegan

 • Don’t Hate Me If I Voted for the Other Guy (or Gal)

 • Cliches: Bad for Writing; Better as Philosophy